NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 This toolkit supports plugging in custom fact-checking solutions with ease.
 Please see the detailed [fact-checking example](../fact_checking/README.md) for a walkthrough on using the [AlignScore](https://aclanthology.org/2023.acl-long.634.pdf) method for faster and more predictable fact-checking.

-### False claims Rail
+### Hallucination Rail

-While the fact checking action works well when we have a relevant knowledge base to check against, we'd also like to guard against false claims (sometimes called "hallucination") when we don't have a pre-configured knowledge base.
+While the fact checking action works well when we have a relevant knowledge base to check against, we'd also like to guard against generation of false or speculative claims ("hallucination") when we don't have a pre-configured knowledge base.
 For this use case, we can use the [`check_hallucination`](../../../nemoguardrails/library/hallucination/actions.py) action.

 The false claims rail uses a self-checking mechanism inspired by the [SelfCheckGPT](https://arxiv.org/abs/2303.08896) technique.
 Similar to the fact-checking rail, we ask the LLM itself to determine whether the most recent output is consistent with a piece of context.
 However, since we don't have a knowledge base to pull the context from, we use the LLM to generate multiple additional completions to serve as the context.
-The assumption is that if the LLM produces multiple completions that are inconsistent with each other, the original completion is likely to be a hallucination.
+The assumption is that if the LLM produces multiple completions that are inconsistent with each other, the original completion is likely to be "hallucination".

 You can view [`actions/hallucination/hallucination.py`](../../../nemoguardrails/library/hallucination/actions.py) to see the format of the the extra generations and the hallucination check call.

 The current implementation only supports OpenAI LLM Engines.

-Let's add a flow into `falseclaims.co` to check for false claims in our bot's responses.
+Let's add a flow into `hallucination.co` to check for false claims in our bot's responses.
 Unlike before, we want to check for false claims on all responses, so we'll use the `bot ...` command in our flow definition.
 The `...` token indicates a wildcard, and will match on any bot response.
 Also unlike the fact checking bot, instead of removing the bot response when a false claim is detected, we'll have the bot generate a warning the user that the answer may be speculation based on a couple of examples.

 ```colang
 define flow check hallucination